 All matter in the universe is made up of atoms.
 Atoms consist of electrons.
 In some materials, electrons are very loosely bound to their atom.
 These materials permit free motion of a large number of electrons and can be made to flow by the application of external force.
 Such materials are called conductors.
-Copper, aluminium, silver, gold etc are very good conductors.
+Copper, aluminum, silver, gold, etc are very good conductors.
 Almost all metals are good conductors of electricity.

 Insulators are bad conductors of electricity.
 The electrons in insulators are very tightly bound to the atom and required a very large amount of energy to free them.
-Wood, plastic, glass etc are good insulators.
+Wood, plastic, glass, etc are good insulators.

 How to measure electric current?

-Electric current is measured using a device called ammeter.
+Electric current is measured using a device called an ammeter.
 There are various types of ammeters available.
 It is connected in series to the circuit such that full current flows through its coil.
 For the measurement of high alternating currents, current transformers are used and the ammeter is connected across its terminals.